-- A better workplace culture where employees are recognized and rewarded for a job well done.
+- Better workplace culture is where employees are recognized and rewarded for a job well done.

 - Enhanced work-life balance.

 To ensure you understand what your employees need to stay engaged, invest in employee engagement surveys, and introduce new measures (or eliminate old ones) to improve the employee experience.
-Employees who have strong, healthy relationships at work are happier, loyal, and more productive, and are directly tied to their company’s success.
+Employees with strong, healthy relationships at work are happier, loyal, and more productive and directly tied to their company’s success.

 So, what are suitable employee engagement activities to implement?
 It changes from company to company and industry to industry, but many successful employee engagement strategies cross over various sectors.
 From the hundreds of possible activities you might employ, here are a few of our favorites:

 - Encourage critical thinking and out-of-the-box ideas.
-Critical thinking is a crucial aspect of decision-making and can lead to greater autonomy, satisfaction, and engagement.
+Critical thinking is crucial to decision-making and can lead to greater autonomy, satisfaction, and engagement.

 - Promote collaboration.
 Inspiration starts at the top, so managers should lead by example.
 Employ workplace collaboration tools to communicate with employees and inspire them to use these tools for their own projects.
-Collaboration opens up employees’ eyes to the larger role they play within the organization, which leads to greater engagement.
+Collaboration opens employees’ eyes to their larger roles within the organization, leading to greater engagement.

 - Stress the value of teamwork.
 Team members don’t need to become ‘best friends,” but they should understand how cohesive teams provide a more connected work environment and help them draw on each other’s strengths.
 It also creates an environment of accountability as members support goals and progress.